The Best Comprehensive Guide

 Maintain A Clean Driving Record

 An RV, before anything else, is a motor vehicle.
 One of the first things that insurance companies will look at while setting your rates is your driving record.
-A clean driving record with no accidents or traffic violations in the past three years will be seen favorably by carriers.
-It will help lower your premiums.
+So, a clean driving record with no accidents or traffic violations in the past three years will be seen favorably by carriers.
+Thus, it will help lower your premiums.

 Provided that you’ve checked off the other boxes on the list, some insurance companies offer policy discounts to first-time RV owners.